timothyleejin/tp/docs/UserGuide.md

 Let's walk you through the setup process of LinkUp.

 1. **Prerequisites:** <br>
-   Ensure you have Java `17` or above installed in your computer.
-You can type `java -version` in your command terminal of your computer to check.
+   You are required to install a specific version of the Java Development Kit (JDK) to run **LinkUp**.
+A JDK is a software package that provides the tools needed to develop and run Java applications.
-   * **Mac users:** Follow the setup guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) to ensure you have the precise JDK version prescribed.
+   * **Mac users:** Follow the JDK installation guide [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) to ensure you have the precise version prescribed.
-   * **Windows users:** Follow the setup guide [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html) to ensure you have the precise JDK version prescribed.
+   * **Windows users:** Follow the JDK installation guide [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html) to ensure you have the precise version prescribed.
-   * **Linux users:** Follow the setup guide [here](https://se-education.org/guides/tutorials/javaInstallationLinux.html) to ensure you have the precise JDK version prescribed.
+   * **Linux users:** Follow the JDK installation guide [here](https://se-education.org/guides/tutorials/javaInstallationLinux.html) to ensure you have the precise version prescribed.

 2. **Download LinkUp:** <br>
    Install the latest `LinkUp.jar` file from [here](https://github.com/AY2526S1-CS2103T-F13-2/tp/releases).